HHS/TANF-app/.circleci/README.md

 To make the config yaml easier to read we are using CircleCi's [Dynamic Configuration](https://circleci.com/docs/dynamic-config/) feature.

 ### Continuation orb
 CicleCi has an orb that allows for another config file to be specified.
 Using a script this new config is generated based on the info passed via the pipeline parameters.
-Currently, we have two different scripts to generate separate configs: `generate_config.sh` and `generate_nightly_owasp_config.sh`.
-These scripts work by concacting the separate yaml files.
+This can later be used in conjuction with the path filtering orb to make our build time shorter.
+It could also be used to build different configuration files for different pipelines.
 #### generate_config.sh
 This script is used in most cases.
 It will generate a complete config for building, testing, and deploying.